 Chemotherapy uses anti cancer (cytotoxic) drugs to destroy cancer cells.
-Find out about chemotherapy for advanced melanoma skin cancer and how you have it.
+You sometimes have it as a treatment for advanced melanoma.

 Advanced melanoma means the melanoma has spread from where it started to another part of the body.